 Annotations in Java

-Annotations are the tags that can be inserted into a Java programs so that they can be processed by the tools.
 In the Java programming language, an annotation is used like a modifier, and it is placed before the annotated item, without a semicolon.
 The name of each annotation is preceded by an @ symbol.

 For Example: